-- 1. Preparation of all students for employment or post secondary study upon graduation from high school; - 2.
-Instruction in workplace readiness skills, visual and performing arts, comprehensive health and physical education, language arts literacy, mathematics, science, social studies (including instruction on the Constitution of the United States, United States history, Community Civics, and the geography, history and civics of New Jersey), and World Languages; - 3.
-Continuous access to sufficient programs and services of a library/media facility, classroom collection, or both, to support the educational program of all students in accordance with Policy No. 2530; - 4.
-Guidance and counseling to assist in career and academic planning for all students, in accordance with Policy No. 2411; - 5.
-A continuum of educational programs and services for all children with disabilities, in accordance with Policy No. 2460 and Regulation Nos.
-2460.1 through 2460.14; - 6.
-Bilingual education, English as a Second Language, and English language services for students of limited English language proficiency, when the number of such students so necessitates, in accordance with Policy No. 2423; - 7.
-Programs and services for students at risk who require remedial assistance in accordance with Policy Nos.
-Policies 2414, 2415, and 5460; - 8.
-Equal educational opportunity for all students in accordance with Policy Nos.
-Policies 2260, 5750, and 5755; - 9.
-Career awareness and exploration as required, and vocational education as appropriate;
+- 2. Instruction in workplace readiness skills, visual and performing arts, comprehensive health and physical education, language arts literacy, mathematics, science, social studies (including instruction on the Constitution of the United States, United States history, Community Civics, and the geography, history and civics of New Jersey), and World Languages; - 3.
+Continuous access to sufficient programs and services of a library/media facility, classroom collection, or both, to support the educational program of all students in accordance with Policy 2530; - 4.
+Guidance and counseling to assist in career and academic planning for all students, in accordance with Policy 2411; - 5.
+A continuum of educational programs and services for all children with disabilities, in accordance with Policy and Regulation 2460; - 6.
+Bilingual education, English as a Second Language, and English language services for students of limited English language proficiency, when the number of such students so necessitates, in accordance with Policy 2423; - 7.
+Programs and services for students at risk who require remedial assistance in accordance with Policies 2414, 2415, and 5460; - 8.
+Equal educational opportunity for all students in accordance with Policies 2260, 5750, and 5755; - 9.
+Career awareness and exploration as required, and vocational education as appropriate; - 10.
+Educational opportunities for students with exceptional abilities, in accordance with Policy 2464; - 11.
+Instruction in accident and fire prevention; - 12.
+A substance abuse prevention program;